 - 1 drop green food coloring, optional

-- Make the honeydew syrup.
+- Make honeydew syrup.
 Puree 2 cups honeydew until smooth.
-Combine with ¼ cup sugar and bring to a boil over medium heat in a medium saucepot.
-Continue to cook until the liquid is reduced by half, about 20 minutes.
+Combine with sugar and bring to a boil over medium heat in a medium saucepot.
+Continue to cook until liquid is reduced by half, about 20 minutes.
 Remove from heat and cool completely.

-- Prepare the dough for the bread.
-Combine 1 teaspoon active dry yeast with 1 teaspoon sugar and ½ cup warm milk.
-Let sit for 10 minutes or until the yeast has been activated and the mixture is foamy.
-Mix together the yeast mixture with 1 ¾ cups bread flour, ½ teaspoon salt, 2 tablespoon sugar, 2 tablespoon softened butter, and 1 egg until the dough comes together.
-Knead the dough for 7-8 minutes or until smooth.
-Transfer the dough to a clean bowl, cover with plastic wrap, and let rise in a warm area for 1 hour or until doubled in size.
+- Prepare dough.
+Combine active dry yeast with 1 teaspoon sugar and warm milk.
+Let sit for 10 minutes or until yeast has been activated and mixture is foamy.
+Mix together yeast mixture with bread flour, salt, sugar, softened butter, and egg until dough comes together.
+Knead dough for 7-8 minutes or until smooth.
+Transfer dough to a clean bowl, cover with plastic wrap, and let rise in a warm area for 1 hour or until doubled in size.

-- Meanwhile, make the bread topping.
-Cream together 5 tablespoon softened butter with ⅓ cup sugar until light and fluffy, about 2-3 minutes.
-Add 1 egg and beat until combined.
-Add 2 tablespoon honeydew syrup, 1 ½ cups cake flour, ½ teaspoon baking powder, and 1 drop of green food coloring if using.
-Mix well until the green food coloring is well distributed in the dough.
-Shape the dough into a log and chill in the fridge for at least 30 minutes or until firm.
+- Meanwhile, make bread topping.
+Cream together softened butter with sugar until light and fluffy, about 2-3 minutes.
+Add egg and beat until combined.
+Add 2 tablespoons honeydew syrup, cake flour, baking powder, and green food coloring if using.
+Mix well until food coloring is well distributed.
+Shape dough into a log and chill in the fridge for at least 30 minutes or until firm.

 - Preheat oven to 350 degrees F.

-- Remove the bread topping from the fridge and slice into 8 pieces.
-Flatten each piece until it's big enough to cover the top of the bread.
-Lay the bread topping on top of the rolls and score the top, making a crisscross pattern.
-Bake the honeydew bread for 10-12 minutes or until the bottoms of the bread are browned.
+- Remove bread topping from fridge and slice into 8 pieces.
+Flatten each piece until it's big enough to cover top of the bread.
+Lay bread topping on top of rolls and score the top, making a crisscross pattern.
+Bake honeydew bread for 10-12 minutes or until the bottoms of the bread are browned.
 Let cool completely.
 Serve.